xeldawe/api/README.md

 			"Example street 2.",
 			"Example street 3."]} 			- JSON (OR) - NOTE: You need to url encode this json section!

-If you dont want to use generic mode you can chose custom mode:
+If you dont want to use generic mode you can choose custom mode:

 Generic controller -> virtual controller (custom and this is not a real controller) - > generic service or custom service - > generic repo (if generic service used) or custom repo (if custom service used)